Low Carb Pancake Recipes

-You can also lower the amount of carbohydrates in your pancake recipes by using another low carb alternative called stevia.
+You can also lower the amount of carbs in your pancake recipes by using another low carb alternative called stevia.

 Low Carb Pancake Recipe

 - 3/4 cup Organic Almond Meal Flour

-1/4 cup Organic Flaxseed Meal
+- 1/4 cup Organic Flaxseed Meal

-2 Tbsp.
+- 2 Tbsp.
 Organic Extra Virgin Olive Oil

 - 2 Organic Free Range Eggs (beaten)

 - 1/4 tsp.
 Sea Salt

 - Stevia Leaf Equivalent to 1 Tbsp. of Sugar

-2 oz. of Water
+- 2 oz. of Water

 - Organic Berry Blend for Topping

-Whisk ingredients together in a bowl.
+- Whisk ingredients together in a bowl.
 Then spoon batter onto a greased cast iron skillet.

-Cook pancakes on a med-low heat and flip when firm enough.
+- Cook pancakes on a med-low heat and flip when firm enough.
 Then cook for another minute or so.

 - Top with a pat of butter and a berry compote made by blending unfrozen berries with stevia.